Home > Apparel

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-It’s one of the simple truths of the outdoors: When warmth is a must, it’s gotta be down.
-Synthetic insulation has come a long way, but its warmth-to-weight ratio just doesn’t quite rival that of the best down jackets (yet).
+It’s one of the simple truths of the outdoors: when warmth is a must, you need one of the best down jackets available.
+Synthetic insulation has come a long way, but its warmth-to-weight ratio just doesn’t quite rival that of the best down jackets.

-Our team has collectively tested nearly 50 of the best down jackets for the creation of this guide, with our current authors Chris Carter and Nick Bruckbauer having donned over 30 different models on all sorts of wild escapades in the past year alone.
-From snowy alpine ascents to chilly windblown nights in the African desert to dog walking and snow shoveling, our team has put these jackets to the test all over the world in just about every environment imaginable.
+Our team has collectively tested nearly 50 of the best down jackets for the creation of this guide, with our current authors Ryan Kempfer, Chris Carter, and Nick Bruckbauer having donned over 30 different models on all sorts of wild escapades in the past year alone.
+From snowy alpine ascents to chilly windblown nights in the Kenyan deserts to dog walking and snow shoveling, our team has put these jackets to the test all over the world in just about every environment imaginable.

-Whether you’re looking for the latest in ultralight warmth for fast and light mountain adventures, the ultimate insulation for hanging out in frigid conditions, or a versatile everyday piece that can take you around the neighborhood or around town, we’ve tested the best of the best down jackets to help you find the right one for you, no matter your needs or budget.
+Whether you’re looking for the ultimate insulation of our top pick, the Arc’teryx Cerium Hoody, or a budget-friendly option like the REI Co-op 650 Down Jacket 2.0, we’ve tested the best down jackets to help you find the right one for you, no matter your needs or budget.

 Pros